 Student Portrait

 My name is Zu Zan.
-I come from the Lahu minority group, which resides in the Eastern Shan State of Myanmar.
-Growing up, my sister and I were raised by our single mother who is a teacher at a public school.
-Despite completing high school in 2018, I was unable to pursue further education in my home country due to financial limitations.
-My mother’s monthly earnings are less than $100, which made it difficult for our family.
+I come from the Lahu minority group, which resides in eastern Shan State, Myanmar.
+My sister and I were raised by our single mother, a public school teacher earning less than $100 a month.
+Despite completing high school in 2018, I was unable to pursue further education at home because of financial limitations.

-Back in 2019, after my high school I had the privilege of being admitted to the Social Justice Education Program (SJEP) offered by the School for Shan State Nationalities Youth in Chiang Mai, Thailand.
-Information technology (IT) is one of the subjects we studied in this program, along with the environment, human rights, and politics.
-My interest in computer software has grown since then, prompting me to pursue further study in this field.
+In 2019, I was admitted to the Social Justice Education Program (SJEP) offered by the School for Shan State Nationalities Youth in Chiang Mai.
+The program covered IT, the environment, human rights, and politics.
+My interest in computer software grew significantly during this time, prompting me to pursue further study in the field.
+After completing the SJEP in May 2019, I enrolled in the BEAM Education Foundation‘s GED courses to prepare for university studies.

 About Zu Zan